 Masters Brush Cleaner really does work amazingly well.

 I had a brush I was using for dry brushing and I forgot I had paint on it.
 So, the paint dried into the bristles and I noticed it a few days later when I went to use the brush again.

 So, I used the brush soap on it and was completely surprised to see that it got all that dried on paint off!

 It’s really only been recently that I discovered Masters Brush Cleaner and I wish I found it sooner.
 It’s one of the things I talk about in my article on things I wish I’d known when learning miniature painting.

 I can’t count how many brushes I’ve had to throw out over the years because of dried on paint.
 Same thing with brushes that have frayed on me and just worn out, all tossed out.

 Since I started using “The Masters” Brush Cleaner and Preserver, I haven’t thrown out a brush yet and it’s been a year at least.
-I know this stuff doesn’t make brushes immortal, but it damn sure feels like it.
+I know this stuff doesn’t make brushes immortal, but it damn sure feels like it at times.

-Using the brush cleaner is something that really only takes a few seconds to do, it’s really cheap to buy and will last you forever, and it will greatly improve your brushes, so there’s no reason to not use it!
+Using the brush soap is something that really only takes a few seconds to do, it’s really cheap to buy and will last you forever, and it will greatly improve your brushes.
+So, there’s no reason to not use it!

 Again, I suggest at the end of every paint session, take a few minutes to clean the brushes you used.
 If you get in that habit then you’ll save yourself a lot of problems down the road.